-- 1. Select standards-based instruction to develop ELLs' English listening and speaking skills for a variety of academic and social purposes. - 2.
-Apply standards-based reading and writing instruction for ELLs at varying English proficiency levels for a variety of academic and social purposes. - 3.
-Select activities, tasks, and assignments that develop authentic uses of English language and literacy to assist ELLs in learning academic language and content. - 4.
-Apply instructional strategies that incorporate ELLs' funds of knowledge to facilitate content area learning. - 5.
+- 1. Select methods to improve ELLs' English listening skills for a variety of academic and social purposes. - 2.
+Select methods to improve ELLs' English speaking skills for a variety of academic and social purposes. - 3.
+Apply standards-based instruction that develops ELLs' oral English in order to support learning in reading and writing English. - 4.
+Apply appropriate standards-based reading instruction for ELLs at varying English proficiency levels. - 5.
+Apply appropriate standards-based writing instruction for ELLs at varying English proficiency levels. - 6.
+Select methods to develop ELLs' writing through a range of activities from sentence formation to extended writing (e.g., expository, narrative, persuasive). - 7.
+Select activities, tasks, and assignments that develop authentic uses (e.g., real-world, contextualized) of English language and literacy to assist ELLs in learning academic language and content-area material. - 8.
+Select instruction that effectively integrates listening, speaking, reading, and writing for ELLs at varying English proficiency levels. - 9.
 Identify appropriate adaptations of curricular materials and modification of instruction according to an ELL's level of English proficiency and prior knowledge.